 Alzheimer’s disease is not a normal part of ageing but it does become more common as you get older.
 It affects about 10% of Australians over 65 and about 30% of Australians over 85.

 There is no cure for Alzheimer’s (yet).
-Treatment focuses on managing symptoms and slowing the progression of the disease.
+Therapy program focuses on managing symptoms and slowing the progression of the disease.

 The early signs of Alzheimer’s are usually memory loss and struggling to find the right words to name things.
 That happens to everyone from time to time but, if you’re beginning to feel concerned, it’s worth seeing your doctor.